slamanna212/vSphere-Cluster-Ansible/README.md

  - [ubuntu]

 # Playbooks
- - `site.yml` - Entire Cluster. *Meant to be run on a schedule/cron.*
+ - `site.yml` - Entire Cluster. *Meant to be run on a schedule/cron.
+Weekly*

 ## *Lifecycle
  - `NewDatabase.yml` - Creates a database, allows the rest of the cluster to talk to it.